Planetary Nebula Sh 2-71

 Finder Chart

 The planetary nebula Sh 2-71 can be found in the constellation Aquila.
 The position is easily determined by the bright surrounding stars of 6th to 7th magnitude within a 1° field of view.
+On 5 July it is in opposition to the Sun and culminates at local midnight.
 The best observing time are the months June to September.

 Finder Chart Planetary Nebula Sh 2-71